wpilibsuite/allwpilib/design-docs/commands-v3.md

 ### Uncommanded Behavior

-Command groups - or, more generally, commands that schedule other commands - need to own all resources needed by all their inner commands.
-However, if they don’t *directly* control a resource, then they will still own the resource whenever they’re not running an inner command that uses it, causing the resource to be in an *uncommanded state*.
+Command groups - or, more generally, commands that schedule other commands - need to own all mechanisms needed by all their inner commands.
+However, if they don’t *directly* control a mechanism, then they will still own the mechanism whenever they’re not running an inner command that uses it, causing the mechanism to be in an *uncommanded state*.
 This can cause unexpected behavior with parallel groups where inner commands don’t all end at the same time, and especially with sequential groups.
-For example, something as seemingly basic as `elevator.toL4().andThen(coral.score())` would *own* the elevator and coral resources for the entire sequence, but not control the elevator during the coral scoring section, nor control the coral scoring mechanism while the elevator is moving.
+For example, something as seemingly basic as `elevator.toL4().andThen(coral.score())` would *own* the elevator and coral mechanisms for the entire sequence, but not control the elevator during the coral scoring section, nor control the coral scoring mechanism while the elevator is moving.

 The v2 framework worked around this problem with so-called proxy commands, which have no